 The Monte Smith Endowment Fund honors Monte’s legacy and supports Chapman’s current athletic training students, by funding instructional aides and therapeutic modality equipment, research equipment, book allotments, and travel expenses for students attending educational workshops, professional conferences, and athletic training study abroad courses.

 Your help is critical in continuing the financial momentum needed to maintain Monte’s legacy.
 Interested in making dreams come true?
-Please contact Pattie Sobczak, Director of Development, at firstname.lastname@example.org or 714-532-7702 for more information or simply make a pledge today.
+Please contact Erin O'Keefe, Development Coordinator, at 714-628-2740 or by email at firstname.lastname@example.org for more information or simply make a pledge today.